louisrli/naperg/server/script/README.md

 * What can you do to get in the habit of writing such comments?

 Check any TODOs in the `typeDefs/` folder carefully.

-## Step 3.
-Write the script.
-There instructions here will be brief, because there is a substantial amount of pseudocode inside `script/puller.ts`.
-Please read the pseudocode carefully.

 ## Bonus section
 * **Pagination**: Add pagination to the API and the part of the script that retrieves the